energyRt/globalwindatlas/README.md

 <!-- badges: end -->

-The goal of globalwindatlas is to download high resolution GIS files (250m grid) from …
+The package assists downloading and processing high-resolution (250m grid) maps with averaged wind potential from [Global Wind Atlas](https://globalwindatlas.info).
+The data can be used for selections of locations for potential development of wind power plants.

 ## Installation